 - 3 cloves garlic (finely chopped or pressed)

 - 2 tablespoons fresh cilantro (fresh, chopped )

 - In a large bowl, combine all ingredients except sausage casings (if using) in a large bowl.

-- Combine all ingredients except sausage casings (if using) in a large bowl, kneading the mixture well to evenly distribute the spices, herbs and harissa.
-Shape as desired.
+- Knead the mixture well to evenly distribute the spices, herbs, and harissa.

-- Alternatively, you can pass the ingredients through a meat grinder and feed the merguez mixture into sausage casings.
+- Shape as desired.
+Alternatively, you can pass the ingredients through a meat grinder and feed the merguez mixture into sausage casings.

-- For best flavor, allow the merguez to sit for 30 minutes (or longer in the fridge) before cooking.
+- For the best flavor, allow the merguez to sit for 30 minutes or longer in the refrigerator before cooking.

 There are a number of ways to enjoy your homemade merguez.
 While they are great served plain, it's also common to eat them with couscous or eggs.
 The sausage makes an excellent sandwich and many people enjoy them stuffed into pastries as well.